 Nation, Medicine and Mind: Mental Hygiene Promotion in Republican Shanghai

-My current research focuses on the encounter of ‘Western’ knowledge of psychiatry and psychology with Chinese culture and its locality in Republican Shanghai, the Chinese medical centre of its day.
+This thesis focuses on the encounter of ‘Western’ knowledge of psychiatry and psychology with Chinese culture and its locality in Republican Shanghai, the Chinese medical center of its day.
 With an expectation of eliminating traditional backwardness and cultivating modern citizens, intellectuals began to explore ways of building a stronger nation, reflected in strong bodies and minds.
-Thus, knowledge and practices about psychiatry, psychology and mental hygiene were introduced, debated, tested and propagated in literate circle as well as by the masses.
-A wide range of participants (like educators, psychologists, psychiatrists, publishers, or governmental officers) were involved in corresponding activities like institutionalise patients, educational reform and the Mental Hygiene Movements.
+Thus, knowledge and practices about psychiatry, psychology, and mental hygiene were introduced, debated, tested and propagated in the literate circle as well as by the masses.
+A wide range of participants (like educators, psychologists, psychiatrists, publishers, or governmental officers) were involved in corresponding activities like institutionalizing patients, educational reform and the Mental Hygiene Movements.
 These tumultuous activities had been intertwined with cultural revolution, nationalism as well as warfare.

-The care of mental health recorded a history of knowledge transmission approaches employed by intellectuals who sought out new knowledge, 'scientific' and ‘unscientific‘, to cope with cultural conflicts and foreign critics while drawing support from the big mass.
-In spite of China's disadvantageous status in a semi-colonial context and initiatives of Chinese intellectuals, knowledge transmission is not simply unilateral and not to be taken for granted.
+The care of mental health recorded the history of knowledge transmission approaches employed by intellectuals who sought out new knowledge, 'scientific' and ‘unscientific‘, to cope with cultural conflicts and foreign critics while drawing support from the big mass.
+In spite of China's disadvantageous status in a semi-colonial context and initiatives of Chinese intellectuals, knowledge transmission was not simply unilateral and not to be taken for granted.
 On the contrary, selectivity, conflicts, compromise and integration failure was encountered often or more.
 Traditional cognition and philosophy were criticized and actually targeted by those trends, but exerted underlying influences when 'Western' knowledge was transmitted to the masses.

 - Sino-foreign Relations (History of Modern China, Pacific Rim, and China-Inner Asia)